Blacksuan19/init.nvim/README.md

 ## Why?

-Modern vim distributions are really huge and bloated with way too many fancy features that you won't ever use or need, for example directory trees like Nerd tree, you don't need a tree, you can view a project structure with fzf which is faster and has search.
+Modern Vim distributions are really huge and bloated with way too many fancy features that you won't ever use or need, for example directory trees like Nerd tree, you don't need a tree, you can view a project structure with fzf which is faster and has search.
 Another example is [ThinkVim](https://github.com/hardcoreplayers/ThinkVim) has a